Calculate interest

 Enter deposit details to calculate interest

-According to Icelandic law, the interest is calculated based on the Central Bank of Iceland's key interest rate minus a margin (0.60%), which is usually the rate of the best interest on the market.
+According to Icelandic law, the interest is calculated based on the Central Bank of Iceland's key interest rate minus a margin matching Auður's unbound savings account, which is usually the highest rate on the market.
 The calculator applies the appropriate rate for each time period, accounting for any rate changes during your rental period.

 Yes, capital gains tax (Fjármagnstekjuskattur) of 22% is automatically applied to the interest earned on your deposit.
 This calculator shows both gross interest and net interest after tax.
 Whether the tax burden of this interest is on the tenant or the landlord is a matter of legal interpretation.